Yedomon/Bric_a_Brac/README.md

 then import into DNAsp v6

-then GO TO ANALYSIS > POLYMORPHISM AND DIVERGENCE > SLIDING WINDOW
+then GO TO ANALYSIS > DNA POLYMORPHISM

+SELECT Pi and click on compute button in order to change The step size  to 50 base pairs, and window length  to 800 base pairs.

+The default one give a very narrow bin

-After getting the result use ggplot2 to draw the graph of pi following the sliding window
+After getting the result use ggplot2 to draw the graph of pi following the sliding window following this [tutorial](https://www.r-graph-gallery.com/line_chart_annotation.html)

 I foun a tuto [here](https://msu.edu/course/zol/855/f09/workshop_111109.html) and the authors tuto [here](https://www.researchgate.net/publication/24309060_DNA_sequence_polymorphism_analysis_using_DnaSP/link/0912f50a8c3524b3c7000000/download) AND [HERE](http://www.ub.edu/dnasp/DnaSP6_Documentation_6.12.pdf)